NVlabs/FPSWarpDemo/readme.md

-# Javscript FPSci
-This documentation supports the "FPSci in a broswer" approach developed in this project.
+# 2021 SIGGRAPH Emerging Technologies Latency and Late Warp Demo
+This is a simple interactive experience intended to demonstrate the effects of changes in system latency on task performance in first-person targeting tasks, and possible corrections using late warp techniques.

-## Current Support
+## Experience
-Currently the application is not intended to support full experiments in the style of FPSci.
-Instead it focuses on programmable user experience for "feel"-based experiences.
-This means that many controls that would normally be hidden in the FPSci app are available in app here.

-In addition no output files are current produced.
-This could easily be changed in the future.
+The user begins by opening/reloading the page which automatically starts the "experiment" mode, wherein an initial training period, followed by 3 different latency conditions are provided.
+Each condition consists of a series of trials beginning with a red reference target (used to reset aim direction).

+Following completeing the three measurement conditions the application provides a brief summary display that compares:
+* The average (per target) completion time in each condition
+* The overall accuracy in each condition
+* The latency introduced by each condition
+* The difference of task completion time/accuracy caused by the condition

+After this the application enters a *sandbox* mode in which the user can control arbitrary parameters including frame rate and latency.
+In this mode the banner shown at the top of the screen can be used to capture average target time/accuracy metrics.

+### Latency Conditions
+We provide 3 latency conditions in our experiment:

+1. A ground truth condition that adds no (0) frames of latency between user input and output
+2. A delayed condition that adds ~80 ms of latency to the rendered view
+3. A condition that adds ~80 ms of latency to rendering that it then attempts to correct for with a late warp

 ## Running the Application
 The application works in a browser run from one of two modes:

-* File hosted mode: Works when not using assets with the application (i.e. no local files/images requires)
+* File hosted mode: Works when not using assets with the application (i.e. no local files/images required)
-* Hosted from `localhost`
+* Hosted through `localhost` (or another web-hosting option)

-### File Hosted
+Since our current demo does not rely on any hosted assets it can be run in either mode, but we suggest file hosted as it is simpler.

-To open the application in file hosted mode simply open the `index.html` page in a browser of your choice.
+To open the application in file hosted mode simply open the `Late Warp Web Demo.html` page in a browser of your choice (we suggest Chrome).
 Here all features will work *except* those that require local file contents.

-### Running with Local Host
-To run with local host the top-level directory for this project needs to be hosted through `localhost`.
-This can be done with Python using the `python -m http.server` command and a script ([`open_localhost.bat`](open_localhost.bat)) is provided to do exactly this (plus open the correct URL).

-After hosting the directory through `localhost` the application can be accessed by visiting `http://localhost:8000/index.html`.

-## Supported Configuration
+## Supported Sandbox-mode Configuration
 A variety of configuration from the (Windows) FPSci application is supported in this application, including:

 * Rendering
     * Frame rate
     * Frame delay
-    * Late warp correction
+    * Use late warp?
     * Field of View (horizontal)
+    * Show the (score) banner?
     * Click-to-photon monitoring
 * Audio
     * Play fire audio?